pavel-demin/qmtech-xc7z020-notes/adc-board.md

 - Click "Next" on the "Bill of Materials" screen

-- Click "Do not place" the window with a warning about unplaced parts
+- If some parts are not available, then you will need to pre-order them before ordering the assembled ADC board

 - Click "Next" on the "Component Placements" screen